 No matter which type of riding best suits your time in Aspen, make sure to balance the exercise with the sights.
 Being in nature is one of the best parts about Aspen and you’ll be amazed how much more of it you can see once you start pedaling.

 The customizable features on a mountain bike are endless.
 Various components, frame materials and suspension combinations make creating the bike that is perfect for you a complicated process.
 We recommend figuring out just what you’re looking for by renting and demoing a few bikes before you pull the trigger on a purchase.
 Luckily, many ski shops in Aspen turn into bike shops in the summer and will be able to help you get as close to custom as you can to start adventuring.

 Four Mountain Sports is a great place to start as there are multiple locations between Aspen and Snowmass.
-The gear experts at Four Mountain can get you set up on either a cross country bike or downhill bike depending on what you’re looking to do.
+The gear experts at Four Mountain can get you set up on either a cross country bike, downhill bike, cruiser bike, or road bike depending on what you’re looking to do.
 They have plenty of kids rentals too, so the whole family can enjoy.
 And once you’re done out on the trails, you can trade your mountain bike in for a cruiser bike to go find beer and food that you’ve worked so hard for!